 Michael is excited to come on staff full-time after having been connected to CenterLink almost since its inception.
 Michael brings with him technical skills and knowledge not just around web development, but also around networking and security.
 In other lifetimes he gained extensive experience in Learning and Development with a strong focus on customer service.
 Michael has contracted to CenterLink and others via his company, MikeWork.NET, which he formed in 2007, shortly after leaving The Center Orange County (now the LGBTQ Center OC) as IT Director.
 There, in 2005, he first encountered the National Association of LGBT Community Centers (now CenterLink) and was asked if he knew a way to plot the association's members on some sort of map.
 At that point he knew it was time to learn about building websites, which he now finds infinitiely more fun than figuring out why company email might not be working.

-Michelle (she/they) is the Policy and Advocacy Manager for CenterLink.
-Michelle cames to CenterLink with 5 years experience in nonprofit administration and development and has taken on several different roles within CenterLink.
+Michelle (they/she) is the Policy and Advocacy Manager for CenterLink.
+Michelle came to CenterLink with 5 years experience in nonprofit administration and development and has taken on several different roles within CenterLink.
 Michelle has worked for national and local nonprofits in administrative, development, and communications roles.
-As an engaged member of the community with a great interest in social advocacy, Michelle is grateful to be a member of CenterLink's ActionLink.
+As an engaged member of the community with a great interest in social advocacy, they are grateful to be a member of CenterLink's ActionLink.

 Michelle graduated from the MFA Creative Writing program at Rutgers-Newark and writes professionally as they are able.

 Nico comes to CenterLink with nearly twenty years of experience in community organizing, non-profit management, training, and organizational development with grassroots leaders working for queer liberation, racial justice and trans rights.